Skip to content

 export TESSERA_BASE_NAME={VALUE} # e.g: test-static-ct

-Store the Secret Manager resource ID of signer key pair into the environment variables:
+Store the Secret Manager resource ID of signer key pair into environment variables:

 Run TesseraCT